IoTsec/Z3sec/README.md

 #### Killerbee Radio

+1. Flash the Killerbee firmware ( follow the instructions on https://github.com/riverloopsec/killerbee ).
-1. Connect the device to the computer.
+2. Connect the device to the computer.
-2. Execute `sudo zbid` to find out it's device string.
+3. Execute `sudo zbid` to find out it's device string.
-3. Use `--kb` together with the device string (e.g. `--kb /dev/ttyUSB0`) in order to use it in the tools.
+4. Use `--kb` together with the device string (e.g. `--kb /dev/ttyUSB0`) in order to use it in the tools.

 ### Tools